 2. Credit Cards are quick and guaranteed.

-When a tenant pays with a credit card, the processor typically deposits funds into your account within a few business days (Innago deposits within 24 hours).
+When a tenant makes a credit card payment, the processor typically deposits funds into your account within a few business days (Innago deposits within 24 hours).
 What’s more, a credit card payment is almost fully guaranteed.
 You don’t have to worry about bounced checks or chasing down money.
-And because there’s a lease agreement in place, the risk of a dispute is entirely mitigated (if you’re interested in this, be sure to ask us about our guaranteed rent payment system).
+And because there’s a lease agreement in place, the risk of a dispute is entirely mitigated (if you’re interested in this, be sure to ask us about our guaranteed rent collection system).

 3. Perception is important